Dominique Eade

-Dominique Frances Eade (June 16, 1958) is an American jazz singer and composer.
+Dominique Frances Eade (born June 16, 1958) is an American jazz singer and composer.
 She has taught at the New England Conservatory.

+Education

+She attended Vassar College and the Berklee College of Music before finishing her degree at New England Conservatory in Boston in 1984.

 Career

-She attended Vassar College and the Berklee College of Music before finishing her degree at New England Conservatory in Boston in 1984.
 Eade was in a jazz band with Joe McPhee called Naima in the 1990s.
 In 1989 she became the first jazz performer to be awarded the New England Conservatory's NEC Artist Diploma.